Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Real data application

-The identified biomarkers by all the methods at significance level $\alpha=0.01$ are provided in Table \ref{RD2_1} of the Appendix.
+The identified biomarkers by all the methods at significance level $\alpha=0.01$ are provided in Table 6 of the Supplement.
 For the gene expression probes, we provide the corresponding gene names in the table.
 The proposed method identifies $36$ biomarkers, including $19$, $2$, and $15$ variables from the MRI, \textsc{PET}, and gene expression, respectively.
-Some of these biomarkers are also selected by other methods.
-Although debiased Lasso using complete cases or using single regression imputation seems to identify many more markers, based on our simulation results, many of the identified markers may be false positive since the corresponding confidence intervals do not provide the correct coverage probabilities.
+Some of these biomarkers are also selected by other methods. { We provide the overlapped biomarkers that are identified by both the proposed method and one of other methods in Table 7 in the Supplement.} Although debiased Lasso using complete cases or using single regression imputation seems to identify many more markers, based on our simulation results, many of the identified markers may be false positive since the corresponding confidence intervals do not provide the correct coverage probabilities.

-Among the gene expressions, {SFRP1} gene is selected by all the methods, which is a crucial player in AD pathogenesis \citep{esteve2019elevated}. {PJA2} gene is only identified by the proposed method and has reduced expressions in AD patients than on normal controls. {PJA2} gene has been shown to regulate AD marker genes in mouse hippocampal neuronal cells, indicating its the potential relevance to the pathophysiology of AD \citep{gong2020regulatory}.
-Among the \textsc{MRI} related markers, ``{\ttfamily ST30SV}'' is identified by not only the proposed method but also DL-SI and LP-SI.
+Among the associated genes, {SFRP1} is selected by all the methods, which is a crucial player in AD pathogenesis \citep{esteve2019elevated}. {PJA2} is only identified by the proposed method and has reduced expressions in AD patients than on normal controls. {PJA2} has been shown to regulate AD marker genes in mouse hippocampal neuronal cells, indicating its the potential relevance to the pathophysiology of AD \citep{gong2020regulatory}.
+Among the \textsc{MRI} related markers, ``{\ttfamily ST30SV}'' is identified by not only our method but also DL-SI and LP-SI.
 It represents the volume of left inferior lateral ventricle, which is related to the AD \citep{bartos2019brain, ledig2018structural}.
 Yet, ``{\ttfamily ST101SV}'' and ``{\ttfamily ST35TA}'', representing the volume of the right pallidum and the average cortical thickness of the left lateral occipital, respectively, are only identified by the proposed method.
-Both were shown to be associated with AD by other studies \citep{kautzky2018prediction, yang2019study}.
-Finally, the \textsc{PET} biomarker ``{\ttfamily CTX\_RH\_TEMPORALPOLE}'', the standardized uptake value of the right temporal pole, is only identified by the proposed method.
+Both were shown to be associated with AD \citep{kautzky2018prediction, yang2019study}.
+Finally, the \textsc{PET} biomarker ``{\ttfamily CTX\_RH\_TEMPORALPOLE}'', the standardized uptake value of the right temporal pole, is only identified by our method.
 This agrees with the observation that hypometabolism in temporal lobe often appears in AD patients \citep{sanabria2013glucose}.